sportsclimbs/sportclimbs/content/peak/_index.md

 weight: 2
 ---

-The Peak district has been divided into differen areas.
+The Peak district has been divided into different areas.
 These are: